JoaquimXG/Personal-Site/README.md

 ## TODO

-1. Terraform static site setup
+1. Terraform gitignore
-   1. S3 Bucket
-   2. Certificate from ACM
-2. Script to generate cert and upload to ACM
+2. Env vars for both makefile and terraform
 3. Auto deploy on main branch